Grants, Fellowships & Scholarships: Art

 Award: $500 - $2,500 USD

-Eligibility: U.S. social security number; must have committed performance or exhibition opportunities
+Eligibility: U.S. social security number; must have upcoming performance or exhibition opportunities, must not be enrolled in a degree program.

 Deadline: Within 6-8 weeks of your presentation dateFord Foundation